Toryan/portfolio-ryan-thomas/README.md

 Displays and critiques
 ----------------------

-[Display 1](reports/d1.md) Title of your graph
+[Display 1](reports/d1.md) Distribution of US trade of goods with foreign countries in 2018 Box Plot
-State the type of graph (strip plot or box plot) and summarize the main points of the report.
+This box plot shows the balance of trade between the US and all the countries it trades with.

 [Display 2](reports/d2.md) Title of your graph
 State the type of graph (multiway dot plot) and summarize the main points of the report.